 After 100 years, Einstein's prediction of gravitation waveshas been proven to be correct!
 Ripples in space-time caused by the collision of two black holes (about 30x the mass of our sun) have been picked up by the Laser Interferometer Gravitation-Wave Observatory (LIGO) in Washington and Louisiana.
 They detected waves incredibly small.
 If the entire earth were used as a model, it expanded and contracted by a mere 1/100,000 of a nanometer (about the width of an atomic nucleus).
 These two 'L' shaped tubes that are 4 km in length are like rulers measuring the distance of each arm with ultra-precision.
-When their length changed in the same fashion it suggested that something such as gravitational waves were influencing the readings.
+When their length changed in the same fashion it suggested that something such as gravitational waves was influencing the readings.
 Scientists indicate this is a fundamental shift in the way we look at the universe.
 No longer only using the electromagnetic spectrum (e.g. visual light, infrared, etc.) gravity provides an entirely new medium to study the cosmos.
 Converted into sound the signals they received sound like this:

 Quaternionswere first described in 1843.
 They're used to describe the 3D objects.
 They were considered useless until 1985 when computer scientists started using them when rendering a digital animation.